Grounded Relational Inference: Domain Knowledge Driven Explainable Autonomous Driving: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we propose Grounded Relational Inference (GRI), which models an interactive system's underlying dynamics by inferring the agents' semantic relations.
 By incorporating structured reward functions, we ground the relational latent space into semantically meaningful behaviors defined with expert domain knowledge.
 We demonstrate that GRI can model interactive traffic scenarios under both simulation and real-world settings, and generate semantic interaction graphs explaining the vehicle's behavior by their interactions.
+Although we limit our experiments to the autonomous driving domain, the model itself is formulated without specifying the context.
+As long as proper domain knowledge is available, the proposed method can be extended naturally to other fields (e.g., human-robot interaction).
+As discussed in Sec.~\ref{sec:discussion}, there are several technical gaps we need to bridge before extending the current framework to more complicated traffic scenarios and interactive systems in other fields.
+In future work, we will investigate these directions to improve the performance and scalability of GRI while maintaining the advantages of GRI as an explainable model.